mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 *   We only do it in response to a customer support question.
 *   We only do it in order to debug and fix the issue.
 *   We never make changes to anything unless explicitly requested by a site owner.
-*   If the site owner or a site staff member asks us to look into a project in order to debug a software issue, we will go in and look at that project and possibly make minor edits in order to fix the issue.
+*   If a site owner or a site staff member asks us to look into a project in order to debug a software issue, we will go in and look at that project and possibly make minor edits in order to fix the issue.
 *   We never share what we see with other customers or the general public.
 *   We might give access to US authorities if requested in writing.
 We'll try not to, but we don't have the resources to fight the government.
 We'll also keep your site owner(s) informed as much as we can if this happens.